 - Performance of the bat - because each bat is hand crafted and made from natural willow, the performance of each bat is unique and we make no warranties on the performance of the bat.

 BAT WARRANTY PROCESS

-- When you purchase a cricket bat from Highmark Cricket, you can rest assured that your bat will be covered by 12 month warranty should something go wrong.
+- When you purchase an English Willow Cricket Bat from Highmark Cricket, you can rest assured that your bat is covered by 12 month warranty for any manufacturing faults.

 - Approved warranty claims for broken handles and/or any other repairable damage may either be sent back to the manufacturer for repair or repaired locally, at the discretion of Highmark Cricket.
 It takes an average of 10-15 working days to assess and/or repair the problem in conjunction with manufacturer.
 If the bat is not deemed to be fixable to a reasonable standard then it may be replaced at the manufacturers discretion.
 It is important to note that a replacement handle will not affect the performance of a bat.

 - Damage caused by dampness, swelling of toe or moisture damage – This is not a manufacturing defect and there is no obligation to replace or repair such damage.

 - Edge or Toe cracks – Cricket Bats are made from natural material and cracks are normal and acceptable occurrences.
 This is not a manufacturing defect and bat will not be replaced.
 Customer may have the bat repaired at their expense.

 - Handle Breaks – If the broken handle is deemed to be a manufacturing fault and no fault of the consumer, it is very likely the handle will be replaced and the bat repaired.
 The bat will NOT be replaced.

 - Shoulder Crack – likely to be caused by a mis-hit or ball hitting the shoulder on the full.
 This is not a manufacturing defect and bat will not be replaced.
 Customer may have the bat repaired at their expense.